 Porter somehow got them a recording session with Jubilee Records (home of their idols, the Orioles).
 He must have gone straight to owner Jerry Blaine, since there was no audition involved.
 However, the guys did get contracts to sign.
 Bobby's father had to sign his (which he did reluctantly).

 They worked on two songs.
 The first was "Stormy Weather," which Ronald Cuffey picked out, since he favored older songs. ("I didn't like it," says Bobby.)
-The tune had been written, with Cab Calloway in mind, by Ted Koehler and Harold Arlen back in 1933.
-They threw it together at a party, but when it was finished, they decided it would sound better sung by a woman.
-It was thus given to Ethel Waters to be introduced in a revue at Harlem's Cotton Club.
-However, by the time the revue opened, Harold Arlen himself had sung the song on a recording made with Leo Reisman's Orchestra (so much for his idea that it should be sung by a woman!).
-The tune went to number 1 (although rankings from that era must remain suspect), so it was already a big hit by the time Ethel introduced it in the show (standing under a stage lamppost with a log cabin in the background [do log cabins really come with lampposts?]).
-She also recorded it that year, and it, too, reached number 1.
-Other 1933 versions, all in the top ten, were by Guy Lombardo, Duke Ellington, and Ted Lewis.
-Ethel Waters said of the song: ..".
+The tune was written by Ted Koehler and Harold Arlen in early 1933.
+They threw it together at a party, intending to give it to Cab Calloway when he appeared in the Cotton Club's yearly Parade show.
+But when it was finished, they decided it would sound better sung by a woman (and, Calloway wasn't hired for that year's show anyway).
+It was thus given to Ethel Waters to be introduced in the Parade revue.
+Ethel appeared standing under a stage lamppost with a log cabin in the background (do log cabins really come with lampposts?).
+She also recorded it that year (on May 3, for Columbia).
+Ethel Waters later said of the song: "...
 I sang 'Stormy Weather' from the depths of my private hell in which I was being crushed and suffocated."
 With passion like that poured into a song, it had to become a hit.
 But the singer most associated with "Stormy Weather" was, of course, Lena Horne, who had a minor hit with it in 1943 (#21), the year she introduced it, as a big production number, in the film of the same name.

 The more mundane story of the other tune, "Sleepy Cowboy," is this: It was written by Ronald Cuffey and Bobby Ward, in Ronald's garage.
 (It owes something of its theme, but not its lyrics, to the Deep River Boys' "Sleepy Little Cowboy," which was originally issued in May of 1952.)
 By the time it reached record, however, the only name on it (surprise, surprise) was that of Oscar Porter.
 The other tune that Ronald and Bobby had worked on in the garage that day was "Duck-Butt Dottie," a song which shows promise, at least in the title.